December 31, 2017

 Lynn L. Bergeson and Bethami Auerbach, “Innovation, Consumer Products, and Legal Risk: Points to Consider,” Paper presented at the 2017 Retail Law Conference, October 12, 2017.

 Products that embody tried, true, and especially cutting-edge technologies are generally embraced by retailers as sure-fire pathways to marketing success.
 What’s not to like about best sellers and newer, faster, cleaner, or otherwise improved products?
-Sometimes overlooked is what is hidden behind the technology curtain — what is the secret sauce that makes the product faster, cleaner, or better?
-In marketing products with new modes of action and spiffy new attributes, retailers are part...
+Sometimes overlooked is what is hidden behind the technology curtain -- what is the secret sauce that makes the product faster, cleaner, or better?
+In marketing products with new modes of action and spiffy new attributes, retailers are part of a...

 October 4, 2017